starkatt/Cocksmithing/cocksmithing.md

 Vacuum degas the silicone a second time.
 Any remaining air will bubble up, and in the process cause substantial additional mixing and blending of the colors.

 Pour.
 For best results, clearly-defined colors should run down the stream of silicone as long, parallel stripes.
 To distribute colors more evenly, rotate to pour from different directions around the mold, while still aiming the stream into the same point in the center.
-This can be aided be placing the mold and bucket on a turntable to allow for 360° rotation.
+This can be aided by placing the mold and bucket on a turntable to allow for 360° rotation.

 Try not to let the stream of silicone run down the sides of the molds.
 Doing so will result in smeared vertical streaks.